hackoregon/hack-university-data-science/README.md

     * Q&A/discussion: answer questions from the class (and ask questions!)

 ## Week 6: Exploratory Analysis; Start Projects (November 15 & 17)
-Tuesday: Lecture, start working on your projects
+Tuesday: Lecture - Principles and tools of exploratory analysis, start working on your projects

-Thursday: Time to work on analysis, then present
+Thursday: Time to work on analysis, then present last half of class.

 Presentation 2: Exploratory Analysis